 What is the best method to heating your home’s new addition?

-If you have decided that you and your family want a little more space in your home, but do not want to move, adding on to your home is a great solution.
+If you have decided that you and your family wants a little more space in your home, but do not want to move, adding on to your home is a great solution.
 Not only does an addition increase the square footage, but you have the chance to customize the space to your exact specifications.
 With all of the excitement, it can be easy to overlook the mundane things, like heating and cooling.
 As a result, Commercial Service has put together a brief guide that goes over a few heating and cooling options for additions that will keep your new space comfortable during any season.

 Extend or enlarge your current HVAC system